shunliz/AWS-certificate/aws-netquiz2.md

 4. **Encrypt data using native data encryption drivers at the file system level**
 5. Implement SSL/TLS for all services running on the server

+**Question 33**

+How can you secure data at rest on an EBS volume?

+1. Encrypt the volume using the S3 server-side encryption service
+2. Attach the volume to an instance using EC2’s SSL interface.
+3. Create an IAM policy that restricts read and write access to the volume.
+4. Write the data randomly instead of sequentially.
+5. **Use an encrypted file system on top of the EBS volume**

+**Question 34**

+A user has deployed an application on an EBS backed EC2 instance.
+For a better performance of application, it requires dedicated EC2 to EBS traffic.
+How can the user achieve this?

+1. Launch the EC2 instance as EBS dedicated with PIOPS EBS
+2. Launch the EC2 instance as EBS enhanced with PIOPS EBS
+3. Launch the EC2 instance as EBS dedicated with PIOPS EBS
+4. **Launch the EC2 instance as EBS optimized with PIOPS EBS**